Get Back in the Game with York County

 Restaurants are currently allowed to operate at 50% capacity for indoor dining, as long as tables are spaced six feet apart and each party contains no more than eight people.
 You can find open restaurants here and filter by the following amenities: open for business, temporarily closed, and available for dine-in, patio dining, take-out, or curbside pickup.

 Each hotel has adopted a set of procedures put in place to keep things clean and keep you and their staff healthy.
 For example, you will see that some hotels have decided to stop serving breakfast entirely, or have switched to a "grab and go" style of service.
+Marriott has announced that they will require face masks starting July 27th in facilities nationwide.
 You'll also see signs posted to remind people of social distancing policies.
 Other hotels have taken measures to assure guests that their room is clean, and nobody has been in there since the cleaning, by placing sticker seals onto the doors.
 You can find our preferred hotels here.